-It should be noted that the numerical complexity of our exact expressions, however, can be high for large quantum circuits.
+In addition to studying a model for discrete Markovian error accumulation in quantum circuits, we also briefly study a random walk model on the three-dimensional sphere \cite{roberts1960random}.
+This model is commonly used to describe the average dephasing of a single qubit (or spin) \cite{gutmann2005description}.
+Using this model, we characterize the distribution and expectation of the trace distance measuring the error that is accumulated over time.
+These derivations are, essentially, refinements that provide information about the higher-order statistics of the error accumulation in a single qubit.

+The approach taken in this article is a hybrid between classical probability theory and quantum information theory.
+This hybridization allows us to do quite detailed calculations, but not every quantum channel will satisfy the necessary assumptions such as Markovianity of the error distribution.
+On the other hand, in cases where one introduces their own source of randomness (such as in randomized benchmarking), the assumptions are met naturally.
+It should furthermore be noted that the numerical complexity of the exact expressions we provide is high for large quantum circuits.
 The precise difficulty of evaluating our expressions depends on the particulars of the quantum circuit one looks at.
-For practical purposes, we therefore also provide an analytical bound on the maximum error probability that is of lower numerical complexity.
-Additionally, we discuss the reduction in complexity that occurs when starting a quantum computation from a stabilizer state\begin{abridged} in the extended version\end{abridged}: the coupled Markov chain's state space then reduces in size. \begin{unabridged}The article \cite{janardan2016analytical} also notes the high computational complexity of error analysis in quantum circuits in general.
+For practical purposes, we therefore also provide an explicit bound on the maximum error probability that is of lower numerical complexity.
+Furthermore, we also discuss a reduction in complexity that occurs when starting a quantum computation from a stabilizer state: the coupled Markov chain's state space then reduces in size.
+Reference \cite{janardan2016analytical} is relevant to mention here, because similar to our observations, these authors also note the generally high computational complexity of error analysis in quantum circuits.